Huelse/SEAL-Python/README.md

 * #### Serialize

-  In usually, you can use the SEAL's native serialize API to save the data, here is an example:
+  In most situations, you can use the SEAL's native serialize API to save the data, here is an example:

   ```python
   cipher.save('cipher')